Browsed by

 How to Use Story of the World History Curriculum

-….and continue from the earliest people to Ancient Egypt as you go through the world history to Roman times.
+Story of the World Curriculum helps teach your child history in an easy and kid-friendly way Story of the World: Book 1 Ancient Times Begin your journey in the time of Moses… ….and continue from the earliest people to Ancient Egypt as you go through the world history to Roman times.
 Each chapter in this thick hardcover text takes the child on a historical journey using a few simple concepts and explaining them through fun storytelling.
-I highly recommend getting the workbook that accompanies this textbook.
-It is a game-changer.
-Not only does this book reinforce ancient history concepts in a fun and creative way but it also adds educational depth to…
+I highly recommend getting…

 Read More Read More